hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 npx hardhat deploy --network goerli
 ```

-5. Make sure to copy and paste the timelock admin switch command to complete in two days (for example, here is a snippet of the deployment output):
+5. Make sure to copy and paste the timelock admin switch command to complete in two days (for example, here is an example from a particular deployment -- you will get your own):

 ```
 Please copy and paste this command after Wed Apr 28 2021 11:27:38 GMT-0400 (Eastern Daylight Time) to complete the Timelock admin switch: